 The baccalaureate Social Work Program was granted initial accreditation by the Council on Social Work Education (CWSE) in 2014 and is scheduled for its first reaffirmation in 2018.

 The Graduate Physician Assistant Program is accredited by the Accreditation Review Commission for Physician Assistants (ARC-PA).
 The program was initially accredited by ARC-PA in 1978 and was last reaffirmed in 2013 and is scheduled for the next reaffirmation in 2023.

-The master’s and doctoral level Graduate Counseling Programs were first accredited by the Council for Accreditation of Counseling and Educational Programs (CACREP) in July 2015, was last reviewed in July 2017, and accreditation was extended through October 2023.
+The master’s and doctoral level Graduate Counseling Programs were first accredited by the Council for Accreditation of Counseling and Educational Programs (CACREP) in July 2015 and are scheduled for a review in July 2017.

 Accreditation documents are on file in the Office of Academic Affairs and may be reviewed upon request.